Turtle

 After a member name is encountered, subsequent arguments will be passed to the member as parameters.

-forward 42
+turtle rotate 45 forward 42

-We can also use a method.
+Typing that might get tedious.
+Instead, let's use a method.
 Polygon will draw an an N-sided polygon.

 turtle polygon 10 5